 Brunswick Habitat for Humanity — 2014

-The federation partnered with Brunswick County Habitat for Humanity and the N.C.
-Cooperative Extension Service to install rain gardens, native landscaping and rain barrels on Habitat homes.
-Brunswick Habitat is now committed to using these low impact development techniques at new homes.
+The Federation partnered with Brunswick County Habitat for Humanity and the Brunswick County Cooperative Extension Service to install rain gardens, native landscaping, and rain barrels on Habitat homes.

 Oyster Habitat Restoration — 2014